The-Alphabet-Cartel/ash-nlp/docs/implementation_guide_v3_1.md

 6. **Fail-Fast Design**: Critical failures caught immediately ✅
 7. **Centralized Configuration**: Path forward for moving all settings to JSON ✅

-**Status**: 🎯 **Function signature issue resolved - directory migration complete with enhanced manager architecture using JSON defaults + ENV overrides pattern**
+**Status**: 🎉 **MAJOR SUCCESS - NLP Server running with complete JSON defaults + ENV overrides configuration system**

+The implementation is working exactly as designed:
+- JSON files provide default configuration structure and values
+- Environment variables override JSON defaults for deployment customization
+- ConfigManager handles variable substitution automatically
+- Clean manager architecture is operational across all components
+- All learning system functionality is working with JSON configuration
+- The path is clear for migrating additional configuration to JSON in Phase 2

 ### Expected Results After Migration